Blazorise/Blazorise.Articles/news/2022-09-27-release-notes-110/post.md

 #### 1. Sort Icon

-Added ShowDefaultSortIcon parameter to DataGrid.
+Added `ShowDefaultSortIcon` parameter to `DataGrid`.
 By enabling this parameter, a default sort icon will now display.

 #### 2. PagerOptions

-Introduced PagerOptions with the following options:
+Introduced `PagerOptions` with the following options:

 - **Size** : Configures the pager buttons size.
 - **ButtonRowPosition** : Configures the button row position.